-- Explain any strategies that will be put in place to manage the listed risks.
-Indemnity and Compensation for injury (if applicable). - Include information about who is indemnifying the study and any relevant compensation schemes.
+Explain any strategies that will be put in place to manage the listed risks.

+Finance, Indemnity and Compensation for injury (if applicable).

+- Include information about who is indemnifying the study and any relevant compensation schemes. - Address financing if not addressed in a separate agreement.

-Conflicts of interest
+Disclosure of interest

 - Describe any possible conflicts of interest (actual or potential) of the researcher(s).
-Consider: - Dependent or unequal relationship issues between investigators and participants - Whether investigators have any affiliation or involvement in any organisation or entity with direct or indirect interest in the subject matter of this research. - Any restrictions on publication or dissemination of research findings Any other ethical issues. - e.g. participant reimbursement, site payments.
+Consider: - Dependent or unequal relationship issues between investigators and participants - Whether investigators have any affiliation or involvement in any organisation or entity with direct or indirect interest in the subject matter of this research. - Any restrictions on publication or dissemination of research findings

+Any other ethical issues.